mikadamsterdam/react_for_project/README.md

         };
     }

-    componentDidMount(){
+	// this method automatically fires after the component in rendered for the first time on the DOM: componentDidMount(){
         // the jQuery.get callback will create a new context (this), so we need to remember what 'this' var self = this;